dkarthe/webjeda-blog/_posts/2016-12-23-how-to-make-a-new-page-in-jekyll.md

 .
 .

 **Disclaimer:** This website is under constant modification.
-If you find something isn't right then I might be doing some change in the backend.
+If you find something isn't right then,
+I might be doing some change in the backend.

 {% endraw %}
 </pre>